Loewner order

 In mathematics, Loewner order is the partial order defined by the convex cone of positive semi-definite matrices.
 This order is usually employed to generalize the definitions of monotone and concave/convex scalar functions to monotone and concave/convex Hermitian valued functions.
 These functions arise naturally in matrix and operator theory and have applications in many areas of physics and engineering.

 Definition

 Let A and B be two Hermitian matrices of order n.
 We say that A ≥ B if A − B is positive semi-definite.
 Similarly, we say that A > B if A − B is positive definite.

+Although it is commonly discussed on matrices (as a finite-dimensional case), the Loewner order is also well-defined on operators (an infinite-dimensional case) in the analogous way.